gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_basic-git-workflows/03_cloning.md

 You have successfully cloned a remote Git repository to your local machine.
 You are now ready to collaborate and contribute to the project.

 ## Questions
+1. explain the different parts of the command `git clone git@github.com:gdkrmr/git-mcp-course-example.git example`, which one(s) are optional?
-1. What files and directories were created when you cloned the repository?
+2. What files and directories were created when you cloned the repository?
+3. What is the secret from the repository?
+4. What is the license?
-2. How can you check the remote repository URL of your cloned repository?
+5. How can you check the remote repository URL of your cloned repository?
-3. What is the difference between `git` and `Gitlab` or `GitHub`?
+6. What is the difference between `git` and `Gitlab` or `GitHub`?